yymao/phys7730/policies.md

 Engaging in discussions and class activities is important for reaching our learning objectives.
 However, every person has a different level of comfort when it comes to engaging in these group activities.
 If you find it uncomfortable or difficult to engage in in-class discussions, please contact the instructors so that we can discuss possible accommodations.

+#### Discussion Guidelines

+When we have group discussions in class, please follow these guidelines:

+-   Listen respectfully and actively, with an aim to understand others' views.
+-   Allow everyone the chance to speak.
+-   Point out and compare the differences in the views and ideas that have been shared.
+-   Do not criticize individuals.
+Avoid blame, speculation, and inflammatory language.
+-   Understand that intent does not equal impact, and we are accountable for our words and their impact.
+-   Use writing and drawing to facilitate the conversation.

+In addition, watch out for the group dynamics and how you are making progress to answer the questions.
+Here's some useful tips:

+-   If all group members find the discussion questions straightforward, that's great.
+Go beyond what was asked and come up with your own follow-up questions!
+-   If all group members find it difficult to answer the discussion questions, start by collecting what questions or confusions you have, and then raise your hand to ask Yao for help!
+-   If each group member appears to have different levels of understanding, that's OK too.
+If you feel you may be a bit slower, ask your group partners to explain things to you -- this really helps everyone learn better!
+    If you feel you may have a better understanding, be willing to teach and to be challenged -- you will learn something new too!

 ## Mock Exam and Presentation